Black Rhino

 BACK FROM THE BRINK

-In 1971 there were around 120 black rhinos in the Maasai Mara, but by 1984 this number had dropped drastically to just 18 individuals.
-When the Mara Conservancy started in 2001 there was only one known rhino left in the Mara Triangle; an aggressive female, very wary of people and vehicles, and very difficult to spot.
+In 1971, the Maasai Mara Game Reserve had approximately 120 black rhinos, but by 1984 this number plummeted to just 18 individuals due to poaching.
+When the Mara Conservancy started in 2001, there was only one known rhino left in the Mara Triangle: an aggressive female, very wary of people and vehicles, and very difficult to spot.
+However, after only a few months of Mara Conservancy’s regular patrols and successful arrests of poachers, security in the area increased and in 2002, male rhino moved into the Triangle and mated with the female.

 Further Reading